Skip to content

 With the graph parsed and references created, the toolkit walks through each reference and determines which context models should extract data from it.
 This happens through the autoloaded context models configured in your settings.

 For each reference, the toolkit asks each context model whether it should handle that reference.
-The should_handle_reference() method examines the graph to see if relevant predicates exist.
-ObjectContext might look for an as:content predicate.
-ActorContext might look for as:inbox and as:outbox predicates.
+The should_handle_reference() method examines the graph to see if relevant predicates exist and receives the source reference that initiated the load, enabling authority checks.

 Context models that recognize the reference call load_from_graph() to extract their data.
 This method walks through the model's LINKED_DATA_FIELDS mapping, which associates Django field names with RDF predicates.